 The lesson to takeaway is that you should maintain a stock of essential items at all times in case of an emergency or pandemic.

-4. THE HUGE ROLE HEALTHCARE PERSONNEL AND FIRST RESPONDERS PLAY IN THE WELLBEING AND SAFETY OF OUR SOCIETY
+4. THE HUGE ROLE HEALTHCARE PERSONNEL AND FIRST RESPONDERS PLAY IN THE WELL BEING AND SAFETY OF OUR SOCIETY

 When the COVID-19 pandemic officially became a reality, our nurses, doctors, first responders, and healthcare staff didn’t hesitate to step up to protect and preserve lives.
 It’s easy to overlook and forget that these individuals play a crucial role in assuring our safety and well-being.
 Their sacrifices are often taken for granted and their hard work goes unnoticed and unappreciated.